Linear Non-Gaussian Component Analysis via Maximum Likelihood: Simulations: Distributional Noise-rank Assumptions

 Data were generated with $T=5$ and $Q=2$ according to a $2^2 \times 6$ full factorial design.
 The three factors were \begin{enumerate}

-\item[i)] {\bf The model}: the levels were (a) the LCA model with rank-$(T-Q)$ noise and (b) the noisy-ICA model with rank-$T$ noise.
+\item[i)] {\bf The model}: the levels were (a) the LNGCA model with rank-$(T-Q)$ noise and (b) the noisy ICA model with rank-$T$ noise.
 In both models the signal was $\bM_\bS \bS$ where $\bM_\bS$ is $T \times Q$ with $Q < T$.

 \item[ii)] {\bf The signal to noise (SNR) ratio}: the levels were (a) high where the ratio of the variance from the signal components to the variance from the noise components was 5:1 and (b) low where that ratio was 1:5.